A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Melbourne for Nightlife, Backpackers, Attractions, and Food

 Five days in Riga or Melbourne?

-Travelers enjoy the nightlife and food when visiting the vibrant city of Riga.
+Travelers enjoy the nightlife and food when visiting the off-the-beaten-path city of Riga.
 The length of your ideal trip is an individual decision.
 Exploring the old town is a popular activity.
 Most people head to the area for the nightlife.
 Five days is plenty of time to see everything, even with extra days to spare.

-Melbourne is a progressive big city where you can fill many days.
+Melbourne is a livable big city where you can fill many days.
 This city offers something for everyone.
 It's a great spot for a beach vacation.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 A week in Riga or Melbourne?